ponylang/ponyc/benchmark/README.md

-Run benchmarks using the Google Benchmark Library via the `make bench` target
+Benchmarks for pony runtime

-NOTE: This requires `cmake` to be installed.
+Under this directory are benchmarks for the pony runtime that use the Google Benchmark Library.
+Run via `make benchmark` target.

-For details Google Benchmark Library readme at: ../lib/gbenchmark/README.md Exmaples can be found at: ../lib/gbenchmark/test/
+For details Google Benchmark Library readme at: ../lib/gbenchmark/README.md Google Benchmark examples can be found at: ../lib/gbenchmark/test/